Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 Revisit your rates every year or so.
 Over time, you need to increase rates.
 For example, if you’ve been consistently charging $100 per website page, maybe you up it to $125 per page.

 Be flexible and forgiving.
-When you’re starting out, you might opt to quote a little low until you build your confidence and to just get some money in the door.
+When you’re starting out, you might opt to quote a little low until you build your confidence and to simply get some money in the door.
 There’s a big difference between quoting a little low and letting someone take advantage of you.
 Avoid the latter.
 And forgive yourself when you get a quote wrong.
 Learn from it.

 Want more great copywriting tips?
 Check out my YouTube channel.